PJWalker/daggerheart/content/The Witherwild.md

 ## LADY’S Veil

 These small flowers grow in patches of sun throughout Fanewick.
 For every ten thousand blossoms of white-petaled flowers, one blooms a unique and vibrant red.
 These flowers have long been used in herbal teas across the region, with the crimson flowers holding a place in specific ceremonies.
-Even so, they were only foraged until the Haventies discovered crimson lady’s veil—the only known cure for Serpent’s Sickness.
+Even so, they were only foraged until the Haventies discovered crimson lady’s veil – the only known cure for Serpent’s Sickness.

 Thus, the Haven Army invaded Fanewick and began cultivating the flowers on massive farms that have overtaken the region’s bogs.
 Though the theft of the Reaping Eye has created an indefinite growing season, the red flowers remain just as rare, and Fanewick is permeated by a sickly sweet smell as the Haven Army races to mass-produce a cure for the Serpent’s Sickness.